NxPKG/khulnasoft-docs/content/magic-transit/_partials/_tunnel-endpoints.md

 }
 ```

 3. Use the above `psk` value to configure the IPsec tunnel on your equipment.
-You do not need to take further action to use the PSK on Cloudflare’s side, as this value is automatically set.
+You do not need to take further action to use the PSK on Khulnasoft’s side, as this value is automatically set.

 {{</details>}}